ahuang11/gogopy/README.md

     echo 'alias jupy=jupyter notebook --no-server --port=####' >> ~/.bash_profile

+Port forwarding with Putty to access remote server's Jupyter notebook on local browser

 ![Port Forwarding in Putty](https://github.com/ahuang11/gogopy/blob/master/putty_config.png "Port Forwarding in Putty")

 1. If you use putty, before connecting to the session, on the left, follow these tabs